 Children who consume too many calories and don't get enough exercise are at risk for obesity.
 Some children, especially those in lower-income neighborhoods, may have only limited access to healthy foods like fruits and vegetables.
 The widespread elimination of recess and physical education in schools, along with a rise in sedentary behaviors like TV watching and video-game playing, also keep many children from getting enough physical activity.
 To help combat these factors, parents can make these positive changes in kids' lives:

 Get your child moving.
 Children need at least 60 minutes of vigorous physical activity every day.
 This can include fun aerobic activities like playing tag and jumping rope.
 Set a positive example for your children by being active yourself and making exercise a part of your daily routine.
-Try taking a family walk, dancing, or playing an outdoor game together as often as you can.
+Try taking a family walk, dancing, biking, or playing an outdoor game together as often as you can.

 Emphasize fruits and vegetables.
 Following a healthier diet can help prevent or reverse obesity.
-Keep soda and chips out of the house, or have them only on special occasions.
+Keep soda and chips out of the house, or have them only on very special occasions.
 Try serving your children kid-friendly snacks like fruit smoothies, raw veggies with yogurt dip, and celery with peanut butter.
 If fresh produce isn't available or too expensive, look for frozen choices.